Explore North Idaho

-North Idaho offers excellent opportunities for mountain biking with its rugged terrain, scenic trails, and varied landscapes.
+North Idaho offers excellent outdoor experiences for mountain biking with its rugged terrain, scenic trails, and varied landscapes.
 The area is home to several world-class mountain biking destinations such as Schweitzer Mountain Resort, Silver Mountain Resort, and Canfield Mountain.
 These destinations offer a wide range of trails for all skill levels, from smooth and flowy singletrack to technical and challenging downhill runs.
 In addition to the resorts, there are also many public trails and bike parks throughout the region, such as the Route of the Hiawatha and Farragut State Park, which offer miles of scenic riding.

 Coeur d'Alene, Idaho has several beautiful parks located near downtown that are popular with locals and visitors alike.
 McEuen Park is a recently renovated park with a playground, splash pad, as well as picnic areas, and a dog park.
 The City Park, located along the lake waterfront, features a wooden playground, a beach area, and a large grassy area for playing and picnicking.
 Independence Point is another waterfront park with stunning views of Lake Coeur d'Alene and paved steps down into the lake which is the perfect place to catch a sunset.